-- (ii) Developing Premises: Planning is concerned with the future which is uncertain and every planner is using conjecture about what might happen in future.
-Therefore, the manager is required to make certain assumptions about the future.
-These assumptions are called premises.
-Assumptions are the base material upon which plans are to be drawn.
+Therefore. the manager is required to make certain assumptions about the future.
+These assumptions are called Assumptions premises. the base material upon which plans are to be drawn.
 The base material may be in the form of forecasts, existing plans or any past information about policies.
 The premises or assumptions must be the same for all and there should be total agreement on them.
 All managers involved in planning should be familiar with and use the same assumptions.
-For example, forecasting is important in developing premises as it is a technique of gathering information.
-Forecasts can be made about the demand for a particular product, policy change, interest rates, prices of capital goods, tax rates etc. Accurate forecasts, therefore become essential for successful plans. - (iii) Identifying alternative courses of action: Once objectives are set, assumptions are made.
+For example, forecasting important in developing premises as it is a technique of gathering information.
+Forecasts can be made about the demand for a particular product, policy change, interest rates, prices of capital goods, tax rates etc. Accurate forecasts. therefore become essential for successful plans.

+(iii) Identifying alternative courses of action: Once objectives are set, assumptions are made.
 Then the next step would be to act upon them.
 There may be many ways to act and achieve objectives.
 All the alternative courses of action should be identified.
 The course of action which may be taken could be either routine or innovative.
 An innovative course may be adopted by involving more people and sharing their ideas.
 If the project is important, then more alternatives should be generated and thoroughly discussed amongst the members of the organisation.

-(iv) Evaluating alternative courses: The next step is to weigh the pros and cons of each alternative.
+- (iv) Evaluating alternative courses: The next step is to weigh the pros and cons of each alternative.
 Each course will have many variables which have to be weighed against each other.
 The positive and negative aspects of each proposal need to be evaluated in the light of the objective to be achieved.
 In financial plans, for example, the risk-return trade-off is very common.
-The more risky the investment, the higher the returns it is likely to give.
-To evaluate such proposals detailed calculations of earnings, earnings per share, interest. taxes. dividends and decisions made taken.
+The more risky the investment. the higher the returns it is likely to give.
+To evaluate such proposals detailed calculations of earnings, earnings per share, interest, taxes, dividends are made and decisions taken.
 Accurate forecasts in conditions certainty/uncertainty become vital assumptions for these proposals.
-Alternatives are evaluated in the light of their feasibility and consequences.

-(v) Selecting an alternative: This is the real point of decision making.
+Alternatives are evaluated in the light of their feasibility and consequences. - (v) Selecting an alternative: This is the real point of decision making.
 The best plan has to be adopted and implemented.
 The ideal plan, of course, would be the most feasible, profitable and with least negative consequences.
-Most plans may not always be subjected to a mathematical analysis.
-In such subjectivity and the manager's experience, judgement and at times, intuition play an important part in selecting the most viable alternative.
-Sometimes. a combination of plans may be selected instead of one best course.
-The manager will have apply permutations combinations and select the best possible course of action.
+Most plans may not always be subjected to a mathematical In such analysis. cases, subjectivity and the manager's experience, judgement and times, intuition play an important part in selecting the viable alternative. most Sometimes, a combination of plans may be selected instead of one best course.
+The manager will have to apply permutations and combinations and select the best possible course of action.